Dark Chocolate Cookie Cake

 It’s no secret that I’m a big fan of cookie cakes.
 They’re such a good all-occasion dessert!
 Faster than cake or cookies, but just as celebratory – and the flavor possibilities are endless!

 No baking and frosting layers.
 No waiting for the dough to chill and rolling it into lots of little balls.

-Just mixing ingredients together in one bowl and baking in one pan.
+Just mix ingredients together in one bowl and bake in one pan.
 Decorate with some easy whipped ganache frosting.
 Or not – naked cookie cakes are delicious, too!

 For this particular version, we’re using a dark chocolate cookie cake base, filled with triple chocolate — Dutch-process cocoa powder, semi-sweet chocolate chips, and white chocolate chips.

 Birthday?
 Anniversary?
 End of school year celebration?
 Just because it’s a random Wednesday and you deserve a cookie cake?
 Yes, yes, and yes.

 Don’t get me wrong – I wouldn’t turn down a giant cookie!
 But a cookie cake is not just a super-sized version of your favorite cookie recipe.

 There are cookies cooked in a skillet or on a pizza stone.
 And then there are cookie cakes.